 Here are a few words of wisdom till we get into the details …

 - Never give your personal information like bank details and Social Security to anyone you don’t know.
 This is one way that scammers get information for ID fraud.

 - Find out the physical location of the company: address, phone number, name of the CEO.
 Their mission statement, then you can use Google Maps to verify their location.
 Be wary if you only see a PO Box for the address.
 It is the first thing I do when I am researching a product or service for a review.

 - Do not pay for information on the product or service offered.
 If they ask you to pay for various items for you to start, it is probably a scam.
 Legit offers are usually free to get started so that you can see for yourself if it is what you are really looking for.

 - Keep well away of organizations that offer to send you an “advance” on your first paycheck.
 They just want to get your bank details to use that for various scams.
 This is a well know scam which unfortunately still works very well.

 - Don’t accept any offers that requires you to make minimum purchases on a regular basis.
 A typical MLM (Multilevel Marketing) requirement which will get you into debts in no time, and where you will never make any money.

 - You can check with the Better Business Bureau if that particular company is legit.
 If the company is local ask for a street address and go and pay them a visit.

 - Refuse to take on a job on-the-spot without being able to do your research.
 Another tactic that scammers use to lock you in with the pretense that there are “only 5 positions left!”, or “this page will be removed within the next 24 hours”.

 Scammers are always looking for a quick hit and run, and are getting more and more clever at doing that.
-With time, I have learned how to retire on little money and tested many online businesses and kept a few that I am recommending on my “Highly Recommended” page.
-Any of them listed there are not only safe to join, but can also be very lucrative.
+With time, I have learned how to retire on little money and tested many online businesses and kept a few that I am recommending such as my Nr.1 favorite of all times!

 Thanks for reading